Martakert: Border clashes (1994–2020)

 The 2008 Mardakert clashes began on 4 March after the 2008 Armenian election protests.
 It involved the heaviest fighting between ethnic Armenian and Azerbaijani forces over the disputed region of Nagorno-Karabakh since the 1994 ceasefire after the First Nagorno-Karabakh War.

 Armenian sources accused Azerbaijan of trying to take advantage of ongoing unrest in Armenia.
 Azerbaijani sources blamed Armenia, claiming that the Armenian government was trying to divert attention from internal tensions in Armenia.

 In 2020, some clashes along the ceasefire lines took place near Martakert.

-2020 Nagorno-Karabakh war
+Second Nagorno-Karabakh war

-During the 2020 Nagorno-Karabakh war, the town was bombed by Azerbaijani forces more than once, resulting in civilian deaths.
+During the Second Nagorno-Karabakh war, the town was bombed by Azerbaijani forces more than once, resulting in civilian deaths.

+2023 Nagorno-Karabakh offensive

+The town came under Azerbaijani control on 24 September 2023, following the 2023 Nagorno-Karabakh offensive.

 Geography

 The town is located on the right bank of the Tartar River, between two mountains.

 Economy and culture

 The population mainly works in different state institutions as well as with agriculture.
 As of 2015, Martakert has a municipal building, a house of culture, two schools, two kindergartens, a youth centre, 88 commercial enterprises, two factories and a regional hospital.
 The enlarged municipal community of Martakert includes the villages of Haykajur, Jraberd, Maralyan Sarov, and Levonarkh.